 “However, because of differences among formal, colloquial, and popular definitions of words and phrases and the effort required to produce detailed information, these same attributes also contribute to documentation problems.
 The use of natural language to prescribe complex, dynamic systems has at least three common and severe problems: ambiguity, inaccuracy, and inconsistency.” [vii]

-The Drawbacks of Abstract Notations and Checklists
+The Drawbacks of Formalized Languages and Checklists

 To assure requirement quality in these natural language specifications, the most common tool is some sort of guide or checklist.
 These may be developed internally or by some expert third party.
 Perhaps the most well-known, respected, and widely used of these third-party requirements quality guides is the Guide for Writing Requirements published by the International Council on Systems Engineering (INCOSE).

-Originally published in December 2009 and revised a dozen times since, the INCOSE Guide for Writing Requirements (GFWR) is comprehensive, well-structured and highly readable.
+Originally published on December 2009 and revised a dozen times since, the INCOSE Guide for Writing Requirements (GFWR) is comprehensive, well-structured and highly readable.
 It is probably the most complete set of best practices for authoring natural language requirements, and it’s an excellent reference for those seeking to acquire those best practices.

 Note: An in-depth exploration of the drawbacks of using abstract notations or best practice checklists in requirements authoring and review is beyond the scope of this solution guide.
 For a more detailed discussion of this topic, please see our article: The Drawbacks of Using Modelling Languages and Rule Set Checklists in Requirement Specification.